ScignScape-RZ/phcg/README.md

 ---
 **Downloading**

 If you use "`git clone`", it is recommended to provide your own name to the folder where the data set is unpacked.
-For example, create a folder called "`SubjectiveSpeechQualityMeasurement`" or something smaller ("`SSQM`", say) and _inside_ that folder execute "`git clone https://github.com/scignscape/SubjectiveSpeechQualityMeasurement.git ar`" -- notice the trailing "`ar`" (for "archive") where this repository will be unpacked.
+For example, create a folder called "`PHCG`" or something smaller ("`PHCG`", say) and _inside_ that folder execute "`git clone https://github.com/scignscape/SubjectiveSpeechQualityMeasurement.git ar`" -- notice the trailing "`ar`" (for "archive") where this repository will be unpacked.
 Then the parent "`SSQM`" folder can be used for other files related to the project (or follow-up research) but isolated from the actual repo.

-Be aware that using long folder names, rather than succinct names like "`SSQM/ar`", may occasionally cause problems (see "`TROUBLESHOOTING`").
+Be aware that using long folder names, rather than succinct names like "`PHCG/ar`", may occasionally cause problems (see "`TROUBLESHOOTING`").

 ---
 **Qt**